St. Mark’s Basilica

 The word “basilica” denotes the fact that a church houses the remains of a saint (or the partial remains, anyway), and in this case the saint in question is St. Mark, the patron saint of Venice.
 His bones were brought to Venice in the 9th century, stolen from Egypt and intended to increase the importance of Venice even more.
 It worked.
 Of course, the Venetian thieves probably thought they were just fulfilling destiny by making off with Mark’s remains - a legend of the time said that an angel had appeared to Mark in a vision, telling him he would be laid to rest in Venice.
 The same cannot be said, of course, for the columns, jewels, and other objects sea captains brought back to Venice over the years, but that is another matter.
 Originally a private church for the Doge’s (Venice’s rulers), Basilica di San Marco was only made public to ordinary Venetians in the early 1800s.

 St. Mark’s Basilica is probably best known for its mosaics.
 The floor, walls, and ceiling are covered with them (there are more than 40,000 square feet of mosaics inside), and they’re spectacular.
-Even the arches above the entries have notable mosaics, especially the one which depicts the delivery of St. Mark’s bones to Venice - complete with a representation of the Basilica itself in the background - which adorns the doorway at the far left of the church’s front.
-The huge domed ceilings are largely done in gold, while the floor - too often overlooked - ripples with the years of Venice’s sinking.
-The route through the church is proscribed by astro-turf carpeting and many roped-off sections, but even if you are prohibited from walking in a certain place, the views are amazing.
-Any direction you look, you’ll see some of the finest Byzantine mosaics outside Constantinople (and if you like these, don’t miss Ravenna).
+Even the arches above the entries have notable mosaics, especially the one which depicts the delivery of St. Mark’s bones to Venice – complete with a representation of the Basilica itself in the background – which adorns the doorway at the far left of the church’s front.

-Within the Basilica there are a few small museums with separate entry fees which might be worth your while.
-The first is accessible from just inside the church’s front doors, but you can visit either at the beginning or end of your tour of the church.
-It’s a long and steep staircase up to the Galleria, but it affords you a sublime look over the interior of the church as well as an outdoor view of the Square below.
-Also, the originals of the four horses which stand over the doors of the church, which date from the 4th century B.C. are in the museum.
+The originals of the four horses which stand over the doors of the church, which date from the 4th century B.C., are also in the museum.
 The original horses were stolen from Egypt by Nero and brought to Rome, then brought to Constantinople by Constantine, then to Venice by crusaders, then to Paris by Napoleon, and finally back to Venice when Napoleon was defeated.
 They were getting weather damaged on the Basilica’s roof, so copies were made in the 1900s and the precious originals brought inside.

-The Treasury and Altarpiece are the other two separate entries within Basilica di San Marco.
-The Treasury (Tesoro) is where some of the Byzantine booty brought back from Constantinople by Venetians in the 13th century is on display.
 Paying to see the lavishly decorated Altarpiece (Pala d’Oro) is worth it if you really like gold and precious jewels.
 Beneath the altar is where the body of St. Mark lies, and the altarpiece itself is laden with riches.
 It dates from the 10th century.
 If you are short on time and money, these last two mini-museums can be skipped without much of a guilty thought.

 St. Mark’s Basilica: Visitor’s Tips

-Entry into St. Mark’s Basilica is strictly controlled by guards at the door, so that the church is never too crowded (although that could be a matter of some debate, once you’re inside and elbow-to-elbow with other visitors) and no one gets in with backpacks or bare knees or shoulders.
+Entry into St. Mark’s Basilica is strictly controlled by guards at the door, so that the church is never too crowded (although that could be a matter of some debate, since once you’re inside and elbow-to-elbow with other visitors) and no one gets in with backpacks or bare knees or shoulders.
 Do yourself and everyone behind you in line a favor and be prepared for entry when it’s your turn for inspection.

 Unfortunately, the schedule for when the church’s incredible golden mosaics are lit is not set in stone, but if you can time your visit to coincide with the lights being on, the mosaics glow even more.
 Generally, the lights are on from about 11:30-12:30 on weekdays, and all day on weekends (all day because there are masses held during the day - when mass is going, so are the lights).
 A guided tour or written tour is recommended, so you can more fully understand what each mosaic means.
 Once upon a time, such decorations in churches were the way religion was communicated to illiterate masses - and now that the masses are literate, we can’t read the artwork.
 Go figure.